 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.
 Please read my disclosure for more info.

 Inside: Do you wonder why on earth any mom would want to switch to a paperless kitchen, especially with messy kids?
-Learn four compelling reasons from a mom who felt the same way – and now LOVES it!
+Get four convincing reasons from a mom who felt the same way – and now LOVES it!

 It seemed like as good a time as any to go paperless!

 Turns out, a paperless kitchen (even with kids) is much easier than I anticipated!